Greenhead College: Subject choices

 Students usually study 3 subjects at A level.
-The college is quite flexible with respect to courses being studied, with a proportion of students studying 4 A Levels as long as they meet the required criteria (an average of an A grade at GCSE).
 There are over 30 different subjects for students to study.

 Admissions

 Students from partnership feeder schools are given priority for places at the college, and are required to obtain a minimum of GCSE grades 4 in Maths and English language in addition to three GCSE grade 6s to gain a place at the college.
-Students usually need to get a B grade in the subjects they are wanting to take.
+Some subjects have more specific entry requirements.

 Current partner schools are All Saints Catholic High School, Newsome High School, Almondbury High School and Language College, Colne Valley High School, North Huddersfield Trust School, Holmfirth High School, Honley High School, King James's School, Moor End Technology College, Netherhall Learning Campus, Royds Hall Academy and Salendine Nook High School.

 Students from other schools are considered based on their mock GCSE results, a one-to-one interview and the availability of subject places, this after partner school students have been taken into consideration.
 Students from the Calderdale secondary schools, including The Brooksbank School, The Crossley Heath School and North Halifax Grammar School, can be accepted through the application process.
 In 2005, then-principal Martin Rostron said he believed the college has been criticised for selecting only the best students, which he denied, saying that Greenhead took those of all abilities.

 Campus

-The Greenhead College campus is located on one site, near the centre of Huddersfield, directly next to Greenhead park.
-The campus is fairly small in comparison with the number of students enrolled - however, it manages to effectively provide provision for a multitude of subjects taught.
+The Greenhead College campus is on one site, near the centre of Huddersfield, directly next to Greenhead park.

 The college has approximately 8 main buildings, all of which are internally linked.
 Each building represents a subject or a group of similar subjects.
 On 26 May 2004, the college officially opened a new building on the campus, the Conway Building.
 The building was dedicated to the former principal, Dr Kevin Conway.

 The college has a small football field on site and a small hockey field.
 Two tennis courts were replaced in early 2012 to make way for a new maths and science building, opened by the Duke of Kent.
 Many enrichments (extra curricular activities) offered by the college are done off campus due to the lack of outdoor space owing to the proximity to Huddersfield town centre.

-The infamous statue situated on the side of the Science Building, in the adjacent picture, has recently changed location to outside the newly constructed Rostron Building.
-College legend has it that on the eve of results day 2015 the metal woman, also known as The Silent Student, moved on her own free will.
-Her rusty feet remain on the side of the Science Building; she has since regenerated new feet.
-By 2025 she is expected to move once again.